ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 WCM's key features include document control, auditing, editing, and timeline management.

+**Features of WCM** :
+- **Authoring Interface** : enables us to build web pages by utilizing templates and components.
+- **Version Control** : enables us to retrieve earlier versions and resume work from a certain point.

 **AEM (Adobe Experience Manager)**: is a Web Content Management system that allows you to organize, manage, and deliver creative assets.